 Flaring and venting

-Separate consents connected with environmental legislation may also be required from the Environment Agency or the Scottish Environmental Protection Agency, and reference should be made to those bodies for more detail.
+- Please note that separate permits or consents connected with environmental legislation may also be required.
+This includes under the Emissions Trading Scheme, and from the Environment Agency or the Scottish Environmental Protection Agency for onshore petroleum installations and terminals.
+Reference should be made to those bodies for more detail.